rails-girls-summer-of-code/summer-of-code/guide/projects.md

 Ideally, they are the decision-makers for the project or work closely with the decision-makers.
 The Project Mentor designs the roadmap for the project, gives directions and provides feedback throughout the program.
 In their day-to-day work students will be supported by coaches, so the workload for project mentors is limited.

-Do you work on OSS and would like to support women and non-binary people as they work full-time on your Open Source project for three months?
+Do you work on OSS and would like to support women and non-binary people as they work on your open source project for three months?
 RGSoC is a remote and distributed program, so you can get involved from anywhere, as long as you have access to the internet.
 We welcome project submissions in any programming language.

 If you want to submit your project, please have a look at the following guidelines for Project Mentors and project submissions.

-<strong>Note: we're currently getting ready for the next edition of RGSoC, so we don't yet have a timeline or application guidelines for 2019.
-We'll share more information as soon as possible, but feel free to submit your project in the meanwhile!</strong>
+<strong>Note: This year’s program will look a little different as we <a href="../blog/2019-03-21-the-future-of-rgsoc">focus on our rebranding</a>.
+For this reason, we will not have any sponsored teams, but we're still committed to connecting volunteers who want to work on open source through our network and social media.
+If you're interested in submitting your project, you can do so <a href="https://teams.railsgirlssummerofcode.org/projects">here</a>.
+You can also spread the word by mentioning us on Twitter (<a href="http://www.twitter.com/RailsGirlsSoC">@RailsGirlsSoC</a>); we’ll retweet and help you connect with prospective students.
+Don't hesitate to reach out to us <a href="mailto:contact@rgsoc.org">by email</a> if you have any questions!</strong>

 <br>
 <ul>